moshee/airlift/README.md

 **ID size** [4]: The length of the ID associated with each upload.
 In general, a longer ID has better collision avoidance properties.

-If you manually edit the config file while the server is running, you should send the server process a USR2 signal to force a config reload.
+If you manually edit the config file while the server is running, you should send the server process a SIGHUP to force a config reload.

 If the server fails to start with a config error, you probably want to delete `~/.airlift-server/config` and reconfigure from scratch.